 In 2018, he participated in the collective exhibition “The experience of color in Sèvres,” hosted in the city of ceramics.
 The same year, he presented his sculptures in a new technique (marble projection on ceramics) at the NEC Gallery at the PAD and Grand Palais.

 2007 – Maison & Object Show, “À la carte talents”.

 As a teacher for 19 years, Grégoire Scalabre has founded Arts et Techniques Ceramiques in 2005.
 Since then, he has trained CAP students specialized in ceramic turning.

 In 2015, he and his friend Pia, ceramist, had decided to create the Ceramics Workshop in Kremlin-Bicêtre.
 The idea was to create a space of exchange and transmission around a contemporary vision of ceramics.
 Lessons for amateurs and confirmed artists were attended such as a preparation training for CAP in ceramic turning.
 Furthermore, the possibility of on-the-spot sales has been studied to sell the collections during events.

-In 2018, he edits the pedagogical work “Ceramics: repertoire of forms” at Eyrolles.
+In 2018, he has edited the pedagogical work “Ceramics: repertoire of forms” at Eyrolles.

-The Fondation Rémy Cointreau could allow Grégoire to acquire an oven, as he wants to develop his research concerning marble surface processing and mineral coating on ceramics.
+The Fondation Rémy Cointreau has helped Grégoire Scalabre to acquire an oven, as he has wanted to develop his researches concerning marble surface processing and mineral coating on ceramics.